 - Click Submit.

-- All existing redirect can be editing from the redirect list screen as well
+- All existing redirect can be edited from the redirect list screen as well.

 URL Redirects can also be used to redirect the customer from a discontinued/disabled product to a similar live product.